tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 ***Open questions:***
 * ***What happens in the case of an open committee?
 There should be a similar stage of [contract acceptance]***
 * ***Where is specified the minimum quorum needed to accept a proposal?
 Is this checked by base layer?***
 * ***What happens if a minimum quorum is not reached?
-Is the proposal considered rejected or does the base layer enforce compliance shomehow?***
+Is the proposal considered rejected or does the base layer enforce compliance somehow?***

 #### Activation
 At this point, there MUST be a quorum of acceptance transactions from validator nodes.
 The validator node committee MUST collaborate to produce, sign and broadcast the constitution change activation transaction:
 * The transaction MUST spend all the [change acceptance transactions] UTXOs for the contract.
 * Base layer consensus MUST confirm that the spending rules and covenants have been observed, and that the checkpoint contains the correct covenants and output flags.
 * Indicates the *height* of the base layer block from which the changes are considered activated.
-Any further checkpoint from that height onwards must follow the new constitution changes, which MUST be enforced by base layer.
+Any further checkpoint from that height onwards must follow the new constitution changes, which MUST be enforced by the base layer.

 ***Open questions:***
-* ***Does the activation transaction specifies the height upon the changes are activated? or how many checkpoints until is activated?
+* ***Does the activation transaction specify the height in which the changes are activated?
+Or how many checkpoints until it is activated?
 Is there any limit?***

 ### Example use case: VNC composition change
 The most common use case of consitution change is expected to be changes in VNC composition.